This post was updated on October 26, 2022

 Why Use a Wood Deck Brightener

 Deckstainhelp.com remains committed to being your number one reference for deck restoration professional tips and industry news.
-For a beautifully stained wood deck that remains beautiful throughout the season and beyond, we strongly recommend a high-quality brightener following a cleaner or stripper.
+For a beautifully stained wood deck that remains beautiful throughout the season and beyond, we strongly recommend a high-quality wood deck brightener following a cleaner or stripper.
 As always, we appreciate your input, so feel free to leave a comment below.

 Wood deck maintenance is important to the lifespan of any deck.
-Proper cleaning and staining are necessary on a regular basis to protect the deck from the harsh environment.
-Prior staining the surface needs a good cleaning.
+Proper cleaning and staining are necessary on a regular basis to protect the deck from a harsh environment.
+Prior to staining the surface needs a good cleaning.
 A clean surface will ensure proper adhesion and stain penetration.
 Cleaning a wood surface prior to staining will also enhance the beauty of the wood and give you a better end result.

 There are several necessary steps in the wood cleaning process to prepare the surface for a new coat of stain.
 The first step is to clean the wood with a quality wood cleaner to remove all the dirt, grime, mold, mildew, graying, and mill glaze.
 The aid of a deck cleaner will help break up and remove these contaminants that may prevent the new stain from performing.

 Most all quality deck cleaners contain caustic soaps that make cleaning a deck both easier and more effective.
 The downside to a caustic cleaner is that raises the pH level of the wood and makes it appear very dark in color.
 Let’s explore some reasons why this is not ideal if not dealt with and how using a deck brightener can restore the wood.

 - Deck stains adhere and penetrate the wood better that is more acidic.
 So when the wood is left with a high pH balance the stain will not penetrate or perform as well as it should.
 This jeopardizes the longevity of the stain-causing more frequent maintenance and costing you more money.